NiuTrans/NLPBook/README.md

 	</ul>
 </ul>

-The complete version containing all the chapters can be found here [pdf].
+Here's the complete version containing all the chapters [pdf].

 ## Citing This Book